chtz/interpreter-ij/README.md

 > 5. Created a Golang runtime so that transpilation from IJ to Golang could happen in one pass
 > 6. Used the Java-based interpreter as the runtime for the first transpilation of the IJ interpreter to Golang with capabilities implemented in the IJ interpreter itself
 > 7. Finally got a native interpreter that could bootstrap itself, making the Java version obsolete
+> 8. Cursor and Claude came up with an MCP server implementation, enabling LLMs to evaluate IJ scripts via a protocol.
+> 9. Leveraged jules.google.com to automatically fix performance issues in the interpreter and runtime.
+> 10. Used claude-4-opus-thinking to waste $50 on attempts to improve performance (with mixed results).
 >
 > It's like a game of telephone, but with programming languages.
 Each port probably introduced new bugs and quirks, but hey, that's part of the fun! 🎲